 Douglas College > About Douglas > Safety, Security and Risk Management > Threat assessment team

-Employees, students and users of the College may bring issues of concern to the TAT by contacting any team member, security, or the Responsible Administrator for the unit.
+Members of the College Community may report behaviours of potential concern to the TAT by contacting Campus Securities, the Director SSRM, the Director SAS, or the Responsible Administrator for the unit.
 All reports of concerns will be handled in a confidential manner.

 In situations where there is a clear, direct and plausible threat or an immediate threat of injury towards any member of the campus community or the campus community at large, or violence resulting in injury, violence involving weapons or theft of property or violence otherwise requiring immediate emergency response, campus security and local police must be notified immediately.

 Behaviours of potential concern are those that may indicate that an individual is moving toward a greater risk of harm towards self or others.

 Examples of these behaviours may include, but are not limited to: